Changes due to the transition to distance education

 - disrupt or obstruct teaching, tests or other activities within the framework of studies at the institution of higher education

 If an invigilator suspects that a candidate is attempting with unauthorised materials or items or in some other manner to deceive or cheat during the examination he/she will note down the candidate’s name and the names of any witnesses, request the candidate to hand over any evidential material and make a written report of the incident to the teacher responsible for the examination.
 The Institution will then submit a formal report to the Vice-Chancellor, who can refer the matter to the Disciplinary Board.
 The decision of the board may be to issue a warning or to suspend the student from studies for a certain period.
-Here you can read more about Cheating and Plagiarism.
+You can read more about Cheating and Plagiarism on Uppsala University's website.

 Finishing a discontinued course